 Fresh broad beans or fèves are one of the joys of early summer in France, but you can also find them dried or frozen in the shops.
-They are almost the same as féveroles or féverolles, although these are generally grown as animal feed.
+They are very similar to féveroles or féverolles, which are generally grown as animal feed.
+Little young ones are fevettes.

 Images by Alf van Beem, Richard W.M.
 Jones~commonswiki assumed